 Almost all accommodation is on Phi Phi Don, the larger, inhabited island.
 Phi Phi Leh has no accommodation.

 Tonsai Village: The main hub around the pier.
 Most restaurants, bars, shops, and budget accommodation.
 Lively and convenient.
-Best for social travellers, nightlife, and easy access to boats.
+Best for social travelers, nightlife, and easy access to boats.

 Loh Dalum Bay: The famous beach party bay.
 Excellent for nightlife, the strip comes alive at night with fire shows and beach bars.
 Best for party atmosphere.